kenpeter/react_glossary/readme.md

 * [https://www.npmjs.com/package/redux-thunk](https://www.npmjs.com/package/redux-thunk)

 # What is redux-thunk?
 * Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 The inner function receives the store methods dispatch and getState as parameters.
+[Link here](https://www.npmjs.com/package/redux-thunk)